Suites & Cottages at c/o The Maidstone Long Island

 Rooms

 Life as it should be.
-The essence of c/o The Maidstone is best expressed in its guest quarters including suites and cottages on Long Island.
-From the overall hotel concept to the fine details and in-room amenities, c/o The Maidstone is the most charming and eclectic hotel in the Hamptons.
+The essence of c/o The Maidstone is best expressed in its guest quarters including exquisite suites and cottages.
+From the overall hotel concept to the fine details and in-room amenities, c/o The Maidstone is said to be the most charming and eclectic hotel in The Hamptons.

 We believe that what you put on your body should be just as pure as what you put into it, you’ll find organic cotton bathrobes, towels and linens by Coyuchi in every room and all-natural toiletries by Malin+Goetz in all of our bathrooms.

-Breakfasts at c/o The Maidstone are served wherever you choose to start the day: in your room, in the Cozy Lounge, in the garden or in The Living Room.
-Continental Breakfast includes chocolate croissants, mini muffins, bread, joghurt, granola, jam, berries, fruit tea & coffee for $10 per person.
-Full Breakfast is offered weekends and every day in summer for $25 per person.
+Breakfasts at c/o The Maidstone are served wherever you choose to start the day: in your room, in the Cozy Lounge, in the Buddha Garden or in The Living Room.
+Continental Breakfast includes chocolate croissants, mini muffins, bread, yoghurt, granola, jam, berries, fruit tea & coffee.
+Full Breakfast is offered weekends and every day in summer.
 Breakfast is not included in the standard room price.

 All rooms are equipped with: